 Incredibly well preserved and maintained, the fort protected Bogue Bay and Beaufort Inlet in its heyday.

 After the Civil War, Fort Macon was used as a military and civil prison.
 "Did you read the display about the prisoners?"
 I asked Andy, as we walked from casement to casement and then toured the impressive museum.
-"It said each prisoner was forced to wear a 44-pound cannonball chained to his leg as he performed hard labor."

 The fort, reactivated in 1898 for a short time in case of Spanish naval attack, housed black troops commanded by black officers, the first post commanded by a black officer in the U.S. Then, after years of abandonment, when snakes and brambles moved into the parade grounds, the federal government sold Fort Macon to North Carolina for $1.00 in 1924, as the state's second public park.
 The Civilian Conservation Corps (CCC) refurbished the decrepit structure in 1934-1935, and it would have retained its park status if it had not been for the onset of World War II.
 German U-boats sank or badly damaged 100 Allied ships off the North Carolina coast.
 But Fort Macon, occupied by coast artillery units of the Army deterred any landing and discouraged further preying upon Allied shipping offshore in what Germany had chosen as the prime target area.
 After the war, the fort reverted to North Carolina.
 Today, a beautiful state park, it tells an incredible story of U.S. history.